Sookeyy-12/CN-Lab-5thSem/README.md

 5. `Prog5\` Write a program in TCP to pass an integer array from client to server.
 On the server side determine the second largest element of the array and send back that element to the client.
 The client will then display that element.

+## Lab 6 | 03-09-2024
+1. `Prog1\` Write a C program in UDP to pass a string from client to server.
+On the server side, display the string, futhur, the server will check if the string is a palindrome or not.
+If palindrome, then, server will send a message back to the client otherwise server will find the difference of two characters where the strings became different.
+This difference will be passed to the client, and displayed on the client side accordingly.
+2. `Prog2\` Write a C program using UDP to pass 1D array from client to server, the server will determine total number of prime numbers and the result will be sent back to the client where it is displayed accordingly.
+3. Write a C program in TCP to pass